Basic Christian Training

 4. John 4:6

-13. What would have been the result if Christ had not risen from the dead (1 Corinthians 15:14-19)?
+11. What would be the consequences for the Christian faith if Christ had not risen from the dead (1 Corinthians 15:14-19)?

-15. What hope is available for Christians (John 14:3; 1 Thessalonians 4:16-17; Revelation 19:6-9)?
+14. Describe the differences between “The Rapture” and “The Revelation.”
+What hope is available for Christians (John 14:3; 1 Thessalonians 4:16-17; Revelation 19:6-9)?

-16. What position will Christ have over those who reject Him (John 5:22-23; Revelation 20:11-15)?
+15. What role will Christ have over those who accept Him and over those who reject Him (John 5:22-23; 2 Corinthians 5:10; Revelation 20:11-15)?